LiliaFramework/Lilia/documentation/docs/definitions/class.md

 **Description:**

 Links this class to a specific faction index.
+This field is required; registration fails if the faction is missing or invalid.

 **Example Usage:**